ITP is also known as Idiopathic Thrombocytopenia Purpura

 Corticosteroids work by suppressing the immune system to raise the platelet count.
 Treatment is normally administered in the form of an oral tablet with the dosage determined by your medical professional.

-Intravenous Immunoglobin Is better known within ITP patients as IVIg.
-IVIg is a solution of human donated plasma proteins and in particular IgG antibodies with a broad spectrum of antibody activities.
+Intravenous Immunoglobin is also known as IVIg.
+IVIg is a solution of human donated plasma proteins and, in particular, IgG antibodies with a broad spectrum of antibody activities.